ejwillemse/BAN313/chapter6.md

 test_object("p10stockouts_160", undefined_msg = "Make sure to define an object `p10stockouts_160`.",
 incorrect_msg = "Something went wrong in calculating the probability of having more than 10 stock-outs over a 30 day period.
 Make sure to assign the answer to `p10stockouts_160`.")

 success_msg("Correct!
 Using the simulation model we can now run the simulation model multiple times, and statistically analyse its outputs.
 We can also see the effect of the production size.
-Note how a small increase from 150 to 160 products more halved the median stock-out proportion.
+Note how a small increase from 150 to 160 products halved the median stock-out proportion.
 The last thing to consider in this lab is that production is also random.
-In the next question we are going to update the simulation model to account for product defects, as modelled in the previous chapter.")
+In the next exercise we are going to update the simulation model to account for product defects, as modelled in the previous chapter.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:ebdaf87be6